vladocar/CSS-Micro-Reset/README.md

 You probably don't need CSS Reset, at least not the complete CSS Reset.

 Every Browser has it's own CSS Reset.
-Resetting it again means that later you need to set all resetted elements.
+Resetting it again means that later you need to set all reset elements.

 Basically you have:

-Browser Reset -> Your Reset ->  Setting all Resetted Elements -> Probably more styling after.
+Browser Reset -> Your Reset ->  Setting all Reset Elements -> Probably more styling after.

 #### A typical `H1` tag mistake: